KMahoney/vegen/README.md

 Instead of DOM diffing like React, VeGen compiles templates into small, easy to understand TypeScript objects that directly track any DOM nodes that may change.

 The resulting TypeScript code contains a tiny library and is dependency-free, meaning it packs down very small.
-The [example todo app](https://vegen.dev/todo) has 2.2 kB of compressed Javascript.
+The [examples app](https://vegen.dev/examples) has ~4.5 kB of compressed Javascript in total.

 ## Example